kumaran-is/hurricane-tracker-mcp/memory-bank/activeContext.md

 - **Consistency**: Matches other infrastructure patterns in codebase
 - **Future Projects**: All new MCP servers will benefit from improved structure

-*Last Updated: 2025-09-16 - Logger Reorganization v1.0.4 Complete - Template Updated*
+*Last Updated: 2025-09-19 - MCP Client Compatibility v1.0.4 Complete - Enterprise Infrastructure Documented*